-In most cases, an applicant will initiate contact with TMO by email or phone.
-They will liaise with a member of the Businesses Services department who will answer any questions regarding the application process.
+In most cases, an applicant will initiate contact with TMO Business Services Department by email or phone.
+They will liaise with the applicant and answer any questions regarding the application process.
 Following the conversation, an application form is issued.

 Once the business has returned their completed application form, a member of the Business Services department will review the information provided and conduct a precheck of the business.